JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Presets to export to other formats (Virb, AE)
+- Presets to export to other formats (AE)
 - Comment new preset modules ()
 - Document presets
 - Unit tests for presets